Isabel-Esper/Isabel-Esper.github.io/README.md

-# Isabel Shelatz      "About Me - IT105 Project"
+# Isabel Shelatz
+About Me - IT105 Project
 ---
 ### Student at Juniata College